fourhu/pulsar-admin-openapi-go/docs/PersistencePolicies.md

 NewPersistencePoliciesWithDefaults instantiates a new PersistencePolicies object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetBookkeeperAckQuorum

-`func (o *PersistencePolicies) GetBookkeeperAckQuorum() int32`

-GetBookkeeperAckQuorum returns the BookkeeperAckQuorum field if non-nil, zero value otherwise.

-### GetBookkeeperAckQuorumOk

-`func (o *PersistencePolicies) GetBookkeeperAckQuorumOk() (*int32, bool)`

-GetBookkeeperAckQuorumOk returns a tuple with the BookkeeperAckQuorum field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetBookkeeperAckQuorum

-`func (o *PersistencePolicies) SetBookkeeperAckQuorum(v int32)`

-SetBookkeeperAckQuorum sets BookkeeperAckQuorum field to given value.

-### HasBookkeeperAckQuorum

-`func (o *PersistencePolicies) HasBookkeeperAckQuorum() bool`

-HasBookkeeperAckQuorum returns a boolean if a field has been set.

 ### GetBookkeeperEnsemble